Published: April 2008

 ISBN: 978-1-60226-003-0

-Debra Rienstra’s meditative account of her third pregnancy and her son’s first year was originally published in 2002 by Tarcher/Putnam.
-Out of print since 2005, it’s back again in a paperback edition from WordFarm!
+Debra Rienstra’s meditative account of her third pregnancy and her son’s first year was originally published in hardcover (2002) and paperback (2003), both by Tarcher/Putnam.
+A paperback edition is still available through WordFarm.

 This memoir balances wit and reverence, reality and imagination—the mundane and the profound.
-Including suggestions for further reading and questions for reflection or discussion, Great with Child is a timely gift for mothers-to-be.
+Great with Child is a timely gift for mothers-to-be or new mothers.

 From the Cover